 The inauguration featured many speakers.
-Representatives were impassioned and excited for the new term to get underway, and they all put emphasized bipartisanship, families, the future, and the great humility that public service should bring.
-They reminded each other of why they are here and who they are representing.
+Representatives were impassioned and excited for the new term to get underway, and they all emphasized bipartisanship, families, the future, and the great humility that public service should bring.
+They reminded each other of why they are in Springfield and who they are representing.
 But the political rhetoric and back-and-forth brought to light the old frustration of past terms.

 Representative Michael Madigan was re-elected as the speaker of the house in a sixty-six vote sweep with only one Democrat voting ‘present.’
 This comes as no surprise, given that Madigan has held that seat almost continuously since 1983.
 In his acceptance speech, Madigan referenced a December article in Crain’s Chicago Business, noting its emphasis on the downfalls of a cost-based approach to economic development policies.
 Instead, he argued that Illinois should assume a “growth-focused approach,” where minimizing costs is not the only goal.
 While introducing the article, he pointedly addressed House Republicans and briefly aligned them with President-elect Donald Trump by holding up the article and saying, “And for our Republican friends, there is a nice picture of Donald Trump.”
 Madigan went on to attack the House Republicans’ approach to fixing Illinois’s economy.
 “No state in the United States of America will offer lower labor costs than Mexico,” he noted, adding that a focus entirely on cost would be a “race to the bottom.”